-Credit overview
+Credit highlights

-We assessed RWFA's enterprise risk profile as very strong, based on the agency's strong market position, and that the loan program has no geographic concentration.
+We assessed RWFA's enterprise risk profile as very strong, based on the agency's strong market position, and because the loan program has no geographic concentration.
 RWFA was formed under specific Kentucky statutes, which we view as a governmental entity.
-Under our criteria, we incorporate into our market position the view that one purpose of the agency--formed by an interlocal agreement-is to create program(s) for its members and the power to establish programs.
+Under our criteria, we incorporate into our market position the view that one purpose of the agency--formed by an interlocal agreement--is to create programs for its members and the power to establish programs.
 This is a key factor in our view of the program's overall market position.
 We believe RWFA's financial risk profile is very strong, reflected by the loss coverage score (LCS), operating performance, and financial policies.
-With the transfer and assignment of KRWC's rights, title, and interest in the flexible term program to RWFA, the agency has indicated that all board-approved policies and practices of the flexible term program will remain in place under RWFA.
-In addition, all existing borrower and program accounts, including the DSR and the administrative fee fund, have been transferred to RWFA.
+With the transfer and assignment of KRWFC's rights, title, and interest in the flexible term program to RWFA, the agency has indicated that all boardapproved policies and practices of the flexible term program will remain in place under RWFA.
+In addition, all existing borrower and program accounts, including the debt service reserve fund and the administrative fee fund, have been transferred to RWFA.
 This action did not require any new or amended agreements between the borrowers and the agency.
 In addition, Kentucky law allows for participants in RWFA's program to come from all 50 states.
-RWFA management is exploring transactions outside of Kentucky that would expand and diversify the program over time.
+In the current issuance, RWFA management has extended its reach beyond state boundaries, offering loan facilities to obligors in Pennsylvania, Kentucky, Utah, Texas, Indiana, Missouri, and Arkansas.
+This expansion has resulted in a geographically diversified loan pool for RWFA.